 - 3rd Shots for people with certain immunocompromised conditions are available at our health departments, and so are...

-- Booster Shots for residents who are eligible.
+- 1st Booster Shots for residents who are eligible.
 These are people ages 12 and older who have reached the recommended time period for a booster shot since receiving their primary series of shots, including immunocompromised people 12 and older whose primary series included a 3rd shot.
-These booster vaccines include Pfizer and Moderna COVID vaccines.
+These booster vaccines include Pfizer and Moderna COVID-19 vaccine.
 A booster may be the same brand as a client's primary shots or the client may receive either Pfizer or Moderna COVID-19 vaccine if they wish to do so and if that brand is available at the time of their visit (some providers may administer Johnson & Johnson's Janssen COVID-19 vaccine as a booster in some situations).
 However, at this time, only the Pfizer-BioNTech COVID-19 vaccine is authorized as the recommended booster for adolescents ages 12 to 17.
 More information is available on the CDC’s website.

-No appointment is needed for any COVID-19 vaccination during clinic hours at Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties.
+No appointment is needed for COVID-19 vaccination during clinic hours at Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties.
 Be sure to look for our Health Departments' CLINIC HOURS and Locations - go HERE to our homepage and click on your county listed on that page.

 North GA – No Appointment is needed for COVID-19 Vaccination in the North Georgia Health District during clinic hours at Public Health Departments in Cherokee, Fannin, Gilmer, Murray, Pickens and Whitfield counties.
 There is NO Cost to clients, regardless of healthcare coverage.
 No Identification is required.